bronson/trying/README.markdown

 When Retryable detects a nested call it throws a Retryable::NestedException.
-This is not a StandardError, so it's not retried by default, and the error will propagate all the way out.
+This is not a StandardError, so it's not retried by default, and the error will propagate out.

 ## Examples

-Open an URL, retry up to two times when an `OpenURI::HTTPError` occurs.
+Open an URL, retry up to two more times when an `OpenURI::HTTPError` occurs.

     require "retryable"
     require "open-uri"